lsst/daf_relation/doc/lsst.daf.relation/index.rst

 Relations are associated with "engines": systems that may hold the actual data a relation (at least) conceptually represents and can perform operations on them to obtain the derived data.
 These are represented by `Engine` instances held by the relation objects themselves, and the `sql` and `iteration` subpackages provide at least partial implementations of engines for relations backed by SQL databases (via `SQLAlchemy`_) and native Python iterables, respectively.
+A relation tree can include multiple engines, by using a `Transfer` relation class to mark the boundaries between them.
+The `Processor` class can be used to execute multiple-engine trees.

 It is up to an engine how strictly its operations adhere to relational algebra operation definition.
 SQL is formally defined in terms of operations on "bags" or "multisets", whose rows are not unique and sometimes ordered, while formal relations are always unordered and unique.
 The `Relation` interface has more a more permissive view of uniqueness to facilitate interaction with SQL: a `Relation` *may* have non-unique rows, but any duplicates are not meaningful, and hence most operations may remove or propagate duplicates at their discretion, though engines may make stronger guarantees and most relations are not permitted to introduce duplication when applied to a base relation with unique rows.
-It is also up to engines to determine whether an operations maintains the order of rows; SQL engine operations generally do not, while the iteration engine's operations always do (see `Engine.preserves_order`).
+It is also up to engines to determine whether an operations maintains the order of rows; SQL engine operations often do not, while the iteration engine's operations always do.

-Certain relations can have an engine-specific `~Relation.payload` attribute that either holds the actual relation state for that engine or a reference to it.
+`LeafRelation` and `MarkerRelation` objects can have an engine-specific `~Relation.payload` attribute that either holds the actual relation state for that engine or a reference to it.
-The `iteration` engine's payloads are instances of the `iteration.RowIterable` interface, while the SQL engine's payloads are `sql.SelectParts` instance, which can represent a SQLAlchemy table or subquery expression.
+The `iteration` engine's payloads are instances of the `iteration.RowIterable` interface, while the SQL engine's payloads are `sql.Payload` instances, which can represent a SQLAlchemy table or subquery expression.
 `LeafRelation` objects always have a payload that is not `None`.
-`Materialization` operations indicate that a payload should be attached when the relation is first "executed" by an engine or the `Processor` class, allowing subsequent executions to reuse that payload and avoid repeating upstream execution.
+`Materialization` markers indicate that a payload should be attached when the relation is first "executed" by an engine or the `Processor` class, allowing subsequent executions to reuse that payload and avoid repeating upstream execution.
 Attaching a payload is the only way a relation can be modified after construction, and a payload that is not `None` can never be replaced.

 .. _lsst.daf.relation-overview-operations: